MicrosoftDocs/partner-rest/partner-rest/referral-resources.md

 ## <span id="Address"/><span id="address"/><span id="ADDRESS"/>Address

 An address to use for the customer.
-For more information about the supported formats and properties in different countries/regions, see [Get address formatting rules by market](get-market-specific-validation-data.md).

 | Property     | Type   | Description                                                |
 |--------------|--------|------------------------------------------------------------|